anasselhoud/Shooting-Solver/README.md

-# Stability of Mixture layer
+# Shooting method applied to Stability of Mixture layer problem.

 In this problem, we will program using Matlab and Python the Shooting method used to solving a boudary value problem (different from Cauchy problem).
 Our method is applied for a turbulence problem related to Fluid dynamics.